smancill/vim-config/README.md

 ### Updating to the latest version

-Get the last commits from my repository:
+Fetch any changes from the repository:

     cd ~/.vim
     git pull origin master